stixx/tradetracker-api-client/README.md

 - getFeedProductCategories
 - getFeedProducts

-Some method calls can have a optional filter:
+Some method calls can have an optional filter:

 ```php
 $filter = new AffiliateSiteFilter();